prebid/prebid.github.io/dev-docs/modules/digitrust.md

 ## Deploying Prebid with DigiTrust ID support
 **Precondition:** You must be a DigiTrust member and have registered through the [DigiTrust Signup Process](http://www.digitru.st/signup/).
+Your assigned publisher ID will be required in the configuration settings for all deployment scenarios.

+There are three supported approaches to deploying the Prebid-integrated DigiTrust package:

+* "Bare bones" deployment using only the integrated DigiTrust module code.
+* Full DigiTrust with CDN referenced DigiTrust.js library.
+* Full DigiTrust packaged with Prebid or site js.

+### Bare Bones Deployment

+This deployment results in the smallest Javascript package and is the simplest deployment.
+It is appropriate for testing or deployments where simplicity is key.
+This approach utilizes the REST API for ID generation.
+While there is less Javascript in use, the user may experience more network requests than the scenarios that include the full DigiTrust library.

+1. Build your Prebid package as above, skipping step 4.
+2. Add the DigiTrust initializer section to your Prebid initialization object as below, using your Member ID and Site ID.
+3. Add a reference to your Prebid package and the initialization code on all pages you wish to utilize Prebid with integrated DigiTrust ID.

+### Full DigiTrust with CDN referenced DigiTrust library

+Both "Full DigiTrust" deployments will result in a larger initial Javascript payload.
+The end user may experience fewer overall network requests as the encrypted and anonymous DigiTrust ID can often be generated fully in client-side code.
+Utilizing the CDN reference to the official DigiTrust distribution insures you will be running the latest version of the library.

+The Full DigiTrust deployment is designed to work with both new DigiTrust with Prebid deployments, and with Prebid deployments by existing DigiTrust members.
+This allows you to migrate your code more slowly without losing DigiTrust support in the process.

 1. Deploy your built copy of `prebid.js` to your CDN.
 2. On each page reference both your `prebid.js` and a copy of the **DigiTrust** library.